-As idea generators go, Rory's Story Cubes is one of the easiest for writers and teachers to use.
+As idea generators go, Story Cubes are one of the easiest for writers and teachers to use.
 It also makes a fun party game you can play with your writer friends.
 Think of it as making your writing work more fun, or making your fun time more productive.
-Here's how it works and how I use it as a writing tool...
+Today, there are many different sets of story cubes available.
+Here I will be discussing the original or classic set, how it works and how you can use it as a writing tool...

 If you've ever read Phillip Pullman's book, The Golden Compass, you'll recall that the main character, Lyra, used an alethiometer (or golden compass) to divine the future and get an answer to any question she had.
 The alethiometer consisted of a dial with 36 symbols around the outside.
 There were three needles that could be set to point at symbols that represented the topic of the question, and a floating needle that pointed to the answer.

 You may wonder how the alethiometer could answer in infinite number of questions using only 36 symbols.
 Yes, I know it's fiction.
 But actually, the alethiometer works in a manner similar to many traditional forms of divination.
 Each of the symbols represents a generic concept with infinite levels of meaning.
 For instance, the symbol of a Camel could mean Asia, Summer, or Perseverance.
 The Beehive symbol could mean Productive Work, Sweetness, or Light.
 It was up to the questioner to interpret the answer.

 Now, I don't believe it's possible to divine the future from such a tool, but it is certainly true that some writers have used similar systems of symbols, plus random selection, to help them generate original ideas and conquer writer's block.